 Cautions: Low risk of skin sensitization.
 A poor quality tea tree oil smells like melted rubber.

-Aromatherapy: A Complete Guide to the Healing Art: Tea tree is ideal for oily skin and hair and to help get rid of dandruff and scalp dermatitis.
-The essential oil helps relieve acne, dermatitis, diaper rash, warts, and fungal conditions.
-The scent builds strength.
+Aromatherapy: A Complete Guide to the Healing Art: Use tea tree for oily skin and hair and to reduce dandruff and scalp dermatitis.
+This oil helps relieve acne, dermatitis, diaper rash, fungus, and warts.
+The aroma builds strength.

 The Heart of Aromatherapy: You can use tea tree for daily skin care, to support the respiratory system, and to make natural cleaning blends.
 The oil can help clear mucous and congestion, ease sore throats and coughs, and calm inflammation.
 The scent encourages energy, focus, and optimism.